Passport and ID Document Verification in Canada

 Frequently asked questions

-Is passport verification legally required for UK businesses?
+Is passport verification legally required for Canadian businesses?

-Can automated verification read all types of UK identity documents?
+Can automated verification read all types of Canadian identity documents?

-Automated systems can read and validate MRZ data on passports and BRPs, and read NFC chip data on biometric documents.
-For DVLA driving licences (which lack MRZ and NFC), verification relies on image analysis, security feature detection, and cross-validation of the structured driver number.
-Solutions like CheckFile support all major UK document types plus over 6,000 document types from 200 countries.
+Automated systems can read and validate MRZ data on Canadian passports and scan PDF417 barcodes on provincial driver's licences.
+For documents with NFC chips (ePassports, enhanced driver's licences), chip data can also be read and verified.
+Solutions like CheckFile support all major Canadian document types plus over 6,000 document types from 200 countries.

 How should businesses handle expired documents?

-Yes, provided the processing complies with UK GDPR principles: data minimisation, purpose limitation, and storage limitation.
-Processing biometric data (facial comparison) falls under Article 9 of UK GDPR and requires explicit consent or a specific legal basis.
+Yes, provided the processing complies with PIPEDA principles: consent, limited collection, purpose limitation, and safeguards.
+Processing biometric data (facial comparison) requires appropriate consent and safeguards.
 Review our security page for details of our compliance architecture.

 Moving to automated passport and ID verification